kl1ro/webnative/readme.md

-Framework for creating applications on top of native webview component and nodejs backend
+Framework for creating desktop (if you want to write mobile apps, I think Cordova is a good option) applications on top of native webview component and nodejs backend

 Prerequisites: g++, gtk-3.0, webkit2gtk-4.0, nodejs